 Open enrollment is open now through Aug.
 15. During all other times of the year, you will be able to get coverage under special enrollment periods, but only for life changing events such as:

 - Loss of other coverage

 We’re here for you!

 Getting health insurance for you and your family is an important step to better health and well-being.
 Deciding which plan is best for you can be a big decision.
 And we’re here to help you navigate by clearly explaining the coverage in terms you can understand.
-Call us today at 866-679-7824.
+View plans at BCBSKS.com/cares or call us at 866-679-7824.